aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_megakaryocytes_appearance/tutorial_hsc_dynamo_megakaryocytes_appearance.rst

-Via the visualization results above from vectorfield analysis, we can observe that egakaryocytes appear earliest among the Meg, Ery, and Bas lineages.
+From the above analysis, we can clearly see that megakaryocytes appear earliest among the Meg, Ery, and Bas lineages, in line with what has been reported previously.

 Molecular mechanisms underlying the early appearance of the Meg lineage
 -----------------------------------------------------------------------

-| In this section, we will show:
-- Self activation of FLI1
-- Repression of KLF1 by FLI1
-- FLI1 represses KLF1
+Interestingly, this early appearance of Meg lineage is further reinforced by its considerably higher RNA speed (Figure S6B) and acceleration (Figure 5E) relative to all other lineages.
+When inspecting the expression of FLI1 and KLF1 (Siatecka and Bieker, 2011), known master regulators of Meg and Ery lineages, respectively, we observed high expression of FLI1, rather than KLF1, beginning at the HSPC state (Figure S6C).

+In order to reveal the underlying regulatory mechanism, we perform RNA Jacobian analyses for these two master regulators.
+Our Jacobian analyses revealed mutual inhibition between FLI1 and KLF1 and self-activation of FLI1 (Truong and Ben-David, 2000).
+More details can be found in the following:

-- Schematic summarizing the interactions involving FLI1 and KLF1.
+Compute RNA Jacobian between the two master regulators:  FLI1 and KLF1.

 .. code:: ipython3

     Meg_genes = ["FLI1", "KLF1"]

-Compute jacobian of selected genes

 .. code:: ipython3